Superstate Quantum Mechanics: Conclusion

-The non-stationary problem in SQM, in its simplest form, is a dynamical map that transforms one unitary operator into another.
+For non-stationary SQM, we consider the evolution of a (partially) unitary operator, which induces an evolution of the quantum system itself, beyond the standard description in terms of a time-dependent Hamiltonian $H(t)$.
+This opens the possibility of developing a new class of quantum-computation algorithms based on higher-order dynamics.
+Although no physical process is currently known to realize this type of quantum-system evolution, the study of higher-order quantum-computation algorithms represents an interesting theoretical research direction.
 For a linear map, this becomes a variant of higher-order quantum map \cite{taranto2025higher}.
 An important result of this paper is the introduction of the Hermitian tensor $S_{jk;j^{\prime}k^{\prime}}$, which is related to the quantum inverse problem (\ref{eigenvaluesLikeProblem}), can be derived from system observations, and is well-suited for numerical simulations.
+In contrast to regular 1D quantum computations (\ref{qcExample}), which transform the state $\Ket{\psi^{(0)}}$, 2D quantum computations (\ref{qcExampleU}) transform the quantum system itself, allowing for the development of a variety of intriguing 2D algorithms.
+This approach naturally bridges direct and inverse quantum mechanics problems.
 A nonlinear map of GPE type is also considered as a candidate for the dynamic equation.
 Since the unitary mapping corresponds to a quantum system with the Hamiltonian given by (\ref{logUCalc}), the non-stationary problem of SQM dynamics --- whether described by higher-order quantum map or a GPE type equation --- can be interpreted as the evolution of the quantum system itself.
-This evolution differs from that caused by the explicit time dependence of the Hamiltonian, $H(t)$.
-We proposed two equations, (\ref{SchrodingerNonStationary}) and (\ref{NonLinearSynamicsNonStationary}), as potential dynamic equations in SQM.
-While the exact form of the dynamic equation remains a subject of future research, the condition of unitarity preservation enables the construction of a computational model.
-In its simplest form, it consists of 2D unitary transformations of the initial state $\mathcal{U}^{(0)}$ (\ref{qcExampleU}), which is typically taken as the ground state solution $\mathcal{U}^{[0]}$ of the SQM stationary problem.
-In contrast to regular 1D quantum computations (\ref{qcExample}), which transform the state $\Ket{\psi^{(0)}}$, 2D superstate quantum computations (\ref{qcExampleU}) transform the quantum system itself, allowing for the development of a variety of intriguing 2D algorithms.
-Although no known physical process currently describes such dynamics, this approach naturally bridges direct and inverse quantum mechanics problems.
-Beyond computer modeling, the developed theory could be directly applied if or when a physical process capable of solving a quantum inverse problem in a single measurement act (analogous to how an eigenvalue arises from a measurement in traditional quantum mechanics) is discovered in the future.
 The comparison of traditional quantum mechanics and Superstate Quantum Mechanics is presented in Table \ref{tabDistinction}.